 The cash basis means you can record your income and expenses according to what you received and pay during your accounting period.
 It can simplify reporting and speed up filling out your tax return but it isn’t always suitable.
 For more info, read this guide to the cash basis to help decide if it is right for you.
 If you used the cash basis for your tax return last year, then you can continue to use it this tax year, but you do have the option to change it.

 Your business turnover is made up of things like your:

 - Statements from payment processing and marketplaces like stripe or Etsy

 It also includes any money you get paid to cover expenses, even if they are a simple re-charge back to your client.
 You won’t be taxed on it because you’ll be able to claim back any re-charged expenses as an allowable expense.
-But you’ll still need to record it separately as business income in the employment section of a tax return.
+However, you’ll still need to record it separately as business income in the employment section of a tax return.

 7. Claiming Self-Employment Expenses

-If you have claimed the trading income allowance, then you cannot claim any expenses so leave this box blank.
-But if you want to claim for self-employed expenses against your income then you’ll either enter a single total value or a detailed breakdown, depending on whether your business turnover was more or less than £85,000 for 2021/2022.
+If you have claimed the Trading Income Allowance, then you cannot claim any expenses so leave this box blank.
+But, if you want to claim for self-employed expenses against your income, then you’ll either enter a single total value or a detailed breakdown.
+This depends on whether your business turnover was more or less than £85,000 for 2021/2022.